fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-d/README.md

 4. Run the .jar file

 ###### Use the released .jar file
-1. Find the last release of the project[here](https://github.com/fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-d/releases/tag/v1.0.0)
+1. Find the last release of the project [here](https://github.com/fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-d/releases/tag/v1.0.0)